For You (Liam Payne and Rita Ora song): Critical reception

-Lauren O'Neill of Vice called it "a fine song with a serviceable chorus", he disliked Payne's appearance on the track and wrote that it would be "entirely better if Rita, whose voice sounds very pretty here, had been left to her own devices".
+Lauren O'Neill of Vice called it "a fine song with a serviceable chorus".
+He disliked Payne's appearance on the track and wrote that it would be "entirely better if Rita, whose voice sounds very pretty here, had been left to her own devices".
 Patrick Hosken of MTV News wrote that "the song's opening blares immediately reminded me of Celine Dion's "My Heart Will Go On".
 Sam Damshenas of Gay Times deemed the song "a sultry synthpop duet" that is "catchy as f**k".
 He expect the song to be "a smash hit", considering how well the previous singles from Fifty Shades soundtrack albums have done.
 Kevin Goddard of HotNewHipHop described the song as "a sultry, steamy, upbeat and pop-driven dance record".

 Rap-Up opined that the duet "combines upbeat harmonies with catchy melodies".
 Michelle Phi of Clevver wrote that "the upbeat dance tempo and sultry lyrics are the perfect combo to get any fan excited about the final installment of Fifty Shades of Grey" and the song "could be the steamiest song to grace the franchise yet".
 Similarly, Mike Vulpo of E! also regarded the song as "an upbeat dance number that may just get fans more pumped for the steamy movie hitting theatres before Valentine's Day".

+Kate Solomon of The Guardian defined the song "weeping, surprising, romantic and brilliant", writing that although "Liam Payne has found himself on a good song for the first time since 'Steal My Girl'", his contribution is only "one verse and Ora does the rest".

 Chart performance

 "For You" peaked at number one in Germany, making it Payne and Ora's first song to top the chart in the country.
-The song charted within the top five in the charts of Austria, France, Portugal and Switzerland.
+The song charted within the top five in the charts of Austria, France, Portugal, and Switzerland.
 The single also reached the top 10 in the UK, peaking at number eight, making it Payne's second top 10 in the country as a solo artist and Ora's twelfth.

+Following Payne's death in October 2024, the song saw a surge in sales and streams.
+The Official Charts Company showed "For You" place at number 67 on the UK Midweek Singles Chart.
+It entered the UK Singles Chart Top 100, on 25 October 2024, at number 43.